Taraxacum: Similar plants

-Many similar plants in the family Asteraceae with yellow flowers are sometimes known as false dandelions.
-Dandelion flowers are very similar to those of cat's ears (Hypochaeris).
-Both plants carry similar flowers, which form into windborne seeds.
-However, dandelion flowers are borne singly on unbranched, hairless and leafless, hollow stems, while cat's ear flowering stems are branched, solid, and carry bracts.
+Many plants in the family Asteraceae with yellow flowers are sometimes known as false dandelions.
+In the case of cat's ear (Hypochaeris), both plants carry similar flowers, which form into windborne seeds.
+However, dandelion have unbranched, hairless and leafless, hollow stems, while cat's ear stems are branched, solid, and carry bracts.
 Both plants have a basal rosette of leaves and a central taproot.
-However, the leaves of dandelions are smooth or glabrous, whereas those of cat's ears are coarsely hairy.
+However, the leaves of dandelions are smooth, whereas those of cat's ear are hairy.
 Early-flowering dandelions may be distinguished from coltsfoot (Tussilago farfara) by their basal rosette of leaves, their lack of disc florets, and the absence of scales on the flowering stem.
 Other plants with superficially similar flowers include hawkweeds (Hieracium) and hawksbeards (Crepis).
-These are readily distinguished by branched flowering stems, which are usually hairy and bear leaves.
+These are distinguished by branched stems, which are usually hairy and bear leaves.

 Classification

-The genus is taxonomically complex due to the presence of apomixis: any morphologically distinct clonal population would deserve its own microspecies.
-Phylogenetic approaches are also complicated by the accelerated mutation in apomixic lines and repeated ancient hybridization events in the genus.
+The genus is taxonomically complex due to the presence of apomixis; any morphologically distinct clonal population would deserve its own microspecies.
+About 235 apomictic and polyploid microspecies have been recorded in Great Britain and Ireland alone.
+Phylogenetic approaches are also complicated by the accelerated mutation in apomixic lines and repeated ancient hybridisation events in the genus.

-As of 1970, the group is divided into about 34 macrospecies or sections, and about 2000 microspecies; some botanists take a much narrower view and only accept a total of about 60 (macro)species.
-By 2015, the number has been revised to include 60 sections and about 2800 microspecies.
+By 1970, the group was divided into about 34 macrospecies or sections, and about 2000 microspecies; By 2015, the number had been revised to include 60 sections and about 2800 microspecies.
 30 of these sections are known to reproduce sexually.

-About 235 apomictic and polyploid microspecies have been recorded in Great Britain and Ireland alone.
+Botanists specialising in the genus Taraxacum are sometimes called taraxacologists, such as Gunnar Marklund, Johannes Leendert van Soest and A.J.
+Richards.